 This occurs naturally when a product or service fits into more than one category, but if there’s no canonical (primary URL) set then the search engines will see multiple duplicate pages and be unsure which page to include in their index.

 This issue can also occur when large websites use a faceted navigation to allow users to locate products.
+The image below is taken from a product category page on our client, Hidepark Leather’s website, and as you can see, there are many ways in which users can sort the products within the category, including multiple permutations and therefore the possibility for thousands of unique URLs to be generated.
 Depending on the scale of the site and the ways in which products can be sorted and viewed, failure to handle faceted navigation can lead to duplication issues on an enormous scale.

 Not only that, but search engines will also spend time crawling the filtered URLs, which is a huge drain on crawl budget.
 This may lead to less valuable pages being crawled, whilst the pages you’re wanting to be indexed, remain undiscovered.